-For many gay addicts, especially whose families believed that homosexuality was immoral, the bigotry devalued our own worth and convinced us to beat ourselves up inside.
+For many gay addicts, especially those whose families believed that homosexuality was immoral, the bigotry devalued our own worth and convinced us to beat ourselves up inside.
 Heterosexuals assume that they are “normal” and that homosexuals are “perverse.”
 The damage to the psyche of a homosexual leaves us open to using drugs as a crutch against that cruel reality.

 Three Rounds of Acute Alcohol Poisoning

 Before I checked in for rehab for alcohol and drugs, I’d survived a year of acute alcohol poisoning.
-This happened three times with my BAC just shy of 0.40%, a level which sharply increases the risk of death from respiratory arrest.
+This happened three times with my BAC just shy of 0.40%, a level that sharply increases the risk of death from respiratory arrest.
 Those three times only account for the instances when someone found me and called 911.
-Most morning, I’d awaken outdoors or in a strange apartment, covered with wounds on my body and hurt in my heart.
+Most mornings, I’d awaken outdoors or in a strange apartment, covered with wounds on my body and hurt in my heart.